Virac Airport

-On October 27, 2013, Cebu Pacific launched the first ever Airbus flight in Virac.
+On October 27, 2013, Cebu Pacific launched its first Airbus flight in Virac.

 Airlines and destinations

 Airport Redevelopment Project

 The project is the Rehabilitation of Virac Airport with the goal expanding its passenger terminal area in order to cater to the growing number of passengers and cargo that fly in and out of Catanduanes.
 The project derives its funds from CAAP or the Civil Aviation Authority of the Philippines.